 - Inheritance vs Abstraction: A Java interface can be implemented using the keyword “implements” and an abstract class can be extended using the keyword “extends”.

-- Multiple implementations: An interface can extend another Java interface only, an abstract class can extend another Java class and implement multiple Java interfaces.
+- Multiple implementations: An interface can extend one or more Java interfaces; an abstract class can extend another Java class and implement multiple Java interfaces.

 - Accessibility of Data Members: Members of a Java interface are public by default.
 A Java abstract class can have class members like private, protected, etc.

-Area of rectangle: 6.0 Rectangle has been moved to x = 1 and y = 2 Area of circle: 6.28 Cicle has been moved to x = 2 and y = 4
+Area of rectangle: 6.0 Rectangle has been moved to x = 1 and y = 2 Area of circle: 12.56 Circle has been moved to x = 2 and y = 4